|Tips on SVS 13-Ultra 750W BASH Subwoofer Amp Failures (+ Checks Before you Buy)

-Not sure if EU amps are different, but I've now seen this problem on 3 (USA/120V) SVS 750W Bash amps (used with their earlier PB13/PC13 Ultra Subs).
+Not sure if EU Amps are different, but I've seen this problem on 3 USA/120V SVS 750W BASH Amps used with their earlier PB13/PC13 Ultra subwoofers.
 All had what appeared to be the same OEM (Green Disc/unmarked) Thermistor failure.
-A replacement I've used in US SVS 750W Bash amps is Ametherm Part Number SL15 4R008-03.
+A replacement I've used in US SVS 750W BASH Amps is Ametherm Part Number SL15 4R008-03.
 (IIRC, a post by Ed M. of SVS also listed this as a replacement P/N.) I need one now, but no local electronic parts dealers here have them.
-They're typically sold mail order for appx $1/ea or less (depending on Qty) plus shipping, for instance at Newark.
+At the time this was written (2015) they were appx $1 ea (depending on Qty) plus shipping, for instance at Newark.

 This isn't the only possible failure mode/component of course, just one I've seen several times and something to check before things get worse/before buying.
-(BTW: I've had several of these amps that almost seemed glued in, see below for a tip I've used.)
+(BTW: I've had several of these Amps that almost seemed glued in, see below for a tip to remove stuck plate Amps I've used.)

-The PB13 Ultra Bash amp that failed shortly after sold by original owner (about 2.5yrs old) with "Auto/On" Switch set to ON would "Thump" (very deep/low frequency tone) so forcefully on that test it would rattle items in a small room.
-Eventually it failed, blowing the AC input power fuse at turn on.
-A working PC13 Bash amp developed a much lower level thump at power-up (not noticed if Auto/On switch in Auto position) and inspection of the amp's thermistor showed it had cracked and about 1/3 of it was missing.
+In 2011 here, a PB13 Ultra BASH Amp failed shortly after being sold by the original owner (about 2.5 years old).
+With the "Auto/On" Switch set to ON, it would "thump" (a very deep/low frequency tone) so forcefully when switched on that it rattled items in a small room.
+(That issue reduced the asking price significantly.)
+Within a couple months it failed, blowing the AC input power fuse at turn on.
+And my working PC13 BASH Amp (unknown age, bought used with no S/N sticker on the Amp) developed a much lower level thump at power up (not noticed if Auto/On switch was in the Auto position).
+Inspection of that Amp's thermistor showed it had cracked and about 1/3 of it was missing.
 (See green disc in right side of image below.
-Others I've seen were intact but had cracks from stress/overheating.)
+Some others I've seen were intact but had cracks from stress/overheating.)

-The photo below shows a larger view of that area of the 750W Bash Amp
+A wider view of TH1 area of the 750W BASH Amp

 Tip for a 'Stuck' Subwoofer Plate Amplifier:

-I've had several cases where after removing the mounting screws, the plate amp still would not budge.
-(2 older SVS 13-Ultra's and an SVS PB12/Ultra 2.)
-I've never tried a large suction cup but doubt it would work well on the surfaces I've seen with several 'stuck' subwoofer plate amps for repairs/replacements.
-(These were older SVS bash amps without a lot of flat open areas and a brushed surface.)
+I've had several cases where after removing the mounting screws, the plate Amp still would not budge.
+(2 older SVS 13-Ultra's and 2 SVS PB12/Ultra 2.)
+I've never tried a large suction cup but doubt it would work well on the surfaces I've seen with several 'stuck' subwoofer plate Amps for repairs/replacements.
+(These were older SVS bash Amps without a lot of flat open areas and a brushed surface.)

 Of course the screw doesn't have to be as long as this one.
 It was just one I had on hand.